 - Elasticity and/or scalability

-On the other hand, a prospect might be looking to break their existing contract in several months and therefore need an occasional “nudge” to influence them to contact you when they are ready for a new provider.
+On the other hand, a marketing or sales qualified lead might be looking to break their existing contract in several months and therefore need an occasional “nudge” to influence them to contact you when they are ready for a new provider.

-Here are six tips for inbound marketing lead management with some of the returns you should expect from following them.
+Here are six tips for inbound marketing lead generation process and management with some of the returns you should expect from following them.

 1. Define Multiple Personas